The Big Show

 This one had crossed the line.
 And it felt too real for his liking.

-The only source of consolation was to convince himself that it was nothing more than a dream.
+The only source of consolation was to convince himself it was nothing more than a dream.
 Anything more . . . a chill ran up his spine.
 He pulled his blankets tight against his body and curled into a ball.

-Could things really be this bad?
+Were things really this bad?

-“A terrible dream, that’s all it was” he said aloud, as though saying it would make it true.
-While he had no concrete proof that this horrific vision was anything more than the effect of being underground in Lydia, it had to be.
-If for no other reason than to protect his own sanity, he had to believe that.
-A few days earlier he was living in the dormitory near Mr. Tout’s tower.
-Now, according to the dream, an entire circus surrounded the area.
-There was no way anything so elaborate could have been created in so little time.
-There was no way Mr. Tout could have gone off the rails in such a violent manner.
-Although he was the master of powerful spells and had an insatiable appetite for mind games, he could never stoop so low.
+A few days earlier he lived in the dormitory near Mr. Tout’s tower.
+Now, according to the dream, an entire circus surrounded the area, complete with rides making up the midway, carnival food concessions, and even a high-diving platform.
+There was no way something so elaborate could have been created in so little time, no way the old man could have gone off the rails in so violent a manner.
+Although he was the master of powerful spells with an insatiable appetite for mind games, he would never stoop so low.
 The Tout he knew would never allow something like this to happen.

 Or would he?